RebelGuy/chat-mate-client/docs/streamer-guide.md

 ![Enter your account details and click "Login".](enable-chat-mate-3.png)

 You are now ready to go live and should see your livestream messages appear in your Minecraft chat window.

+Note that ChatMate is disabled by default when you start Minecraft, unless you are currently live.
+If your live chat is not showing, ensure the "Enable ChatMate" option is checked.

 ## Features